impermeable/coq-waterproof/Developer-instructions.md

 ### Creating the desired opam environment: simplified version
 When we develop, we need to be aware of the version of Coq we develop for.
-Most development is done against the main branch, and then the following setup will suffice.
+Most development is done based off the main branch, and then the following setup will suffice.

 ```
 opam init